-Senior residents have the opportunity to enroll in the Resident Advocacy Cohort, which meets monthly for one year.
+Senior residents have the opportunity to enroll in the Resident Advocacy Cohort (RAC), which meets monthly for one year.
 Each session, participants learn new advocacy skills and apply them to an issue that is important to family medicine physicians and their communities.
 Skills taught include using social media, engaging with legislators, writing a resolution and op-ed, and participating in philanthropy.

 Read more about the Resident Advocacy Cohort in this article.

 Jan 1, 2021: "Take Care of Virus, and Your Hands," Mankato Free Press: By Lance Deeter, DO (Mankato), Rebecca Geiseker, MD (North Memorial), Elaina Hintsala-Fronden, MD (Duluth), and Thuy-Linh Nguyen, MD (Woodwinds) https://www.mankatofreepress.com/opinion/letters_to_the_editor/take-care-of-virus-and-your-hands/article_561574f6-4ad3-11eb-8ca2-83b9127c0de7.html

 Dec 21, 2020: "Doctors' View: Myths, Fears about Vaccine Can All Be Dispelled," Duluth News Tribune: By Anthony Hacker, MD (St Cloud) and Mattie Strub, MD (Methodist) https://www.duluthnewstribune.com/opinion/columns/6807924-Doctors-View-Myths-fears-about-vaccine-can-all-be-dispelled